prasadf/Web-App-DevOps-Project/README.md

   - Navigate to AKS cluster resource.
   - Select **Monitoring** from the left-hand menu.
   - Click **Alerts**.
   - Adjust existing alert rules for CPU and memory to trigger when they exceed 80%.
+CPU and memory are critical resources in your AKS cluster.
+When they are heavily utilized, it can lead to decreased application performance.
+By setting alert rules to trigger at 80%, you ensure that you are notified when these resources are approaching critical levels.

     ![Alert rules](images/alert-rules.png)